Nodi3d/docs/developer/guide.md

 # Nodi Developer's Guide

+*The version covered in this document is now deprecated.
+Nodi is currently developing Version 2, which can be accessed here: [v2.nodi3d.com](https://v2.nodi3d.com).*

 This document describes the information you need to get involved in the development of Nodi.

 ## Contributing